ocirne23/Reflection-Entity-Component-System/README.md

 A system is a class which extends EntitySystem:

 	public class MovementSystem extends EntitySystem {
+		//Declare component managers so you can retrieve components easily. private ComponentManager<Position> positionManager;
+		private ComponentManager<Velocity> velocityManager;

 		public MovementSystem() {
-			//Define what components an entity requires to let it be processed
+			//Define what components an entity requires to let it be processed by this system. super(Position.class, Velocity.class);
-			//by this system.
-			super(Position.class, Velocity.class);
 		}